 So here we have it, it’s long overdue — welcome to the second in the series of Design Legends.
 This time its the Dutch masters of communication Total Design.
-I’m very excited to share the work of this pioneering studio, they have inspired me at every corner of my career, not just in design, but in ethos and approach.
+I’m very excited to share the work of this pioneering design studio, they have inspired me at every corner of my career, not just in design, but in ethos and approach.

 TD were of the opinion that they should strive for clarity and directness in any of their work that went out to the public.
-They were multi-disciplinary design studio with a strong emphasis toward functional and communicative design.
+They were a multi-disciplinary design studio with a strong emphasis towards functional and communicative design.
 It was founded in The Netherlands in 1963.
-The 5 founders were Wim Crouwel, Friso Kramer, Benno Wissing and Paul and Dick Schwarz and their respective skills were graphic design, industrial design, spatial design, organization and finance.
+The 5 founders were Wim Crouwel, Friso Kramer, Benno Wissing and Paul and Dick Schwarz and their respective skills were graphic design, industrial design, spatial design, organisation and finance.
 Ben Bos, an experienced copywriter and designer, also became a key member early on in the process.

-The studio was essentially established to recitify a common problem they were seeing throughout the Netherlands.
-Due to having no comprehensive design studios capable of working on large scale projects Dutch clients were largely contracting the majority of major design work out to foreign agencies.
+The studio was essentially established to rectify a common problem they were seeing throughout the Netherlands.
+Due to having no comprehensive design studios capable of working on large scale projects, Dutch clients were largely contracting the majority of major design work out to foreign agencies.
 TD saw the opportunity to change this, and their lead has been a factor in the Netherlands becoming such a major influence in the design industry as we know it today.
 Their benchmarks have rarely, if ever, been surpassed and some of Total Design’s key members are still producing pertinent and influential work today.

 The variety of skills that that TD possessed led them to conceive and implement “ideas on design in all fields, in order whenever possible to achieve a unity of thought, or ‘total design’ in these fields.”